joe-taylor/bcdc-devenv/README.md

 We want to make the creation of BCDC development environments as easy as typing a single command or two  `vagrant up` or perhaps `docker-compose up && vagrant up`.

-We lean on Vagrant to create our development environment, with Vagrant in turn leaning heavily on ansible for provisioning.
+We lean on Vagrant to create our development environment, with our Vagrantfile in turn leaning heavily on Ansible for provisioning.
 Provisioning is a work in progress, far from complete; running `vagrant up` will not yet produce a working instance of the BC Data Catalogue.